GordoLeal/SuperSimeonAutos/README.md

 ![lifeguardtower](https://github.com/GordoLeal/SuperSimeonAutos/blob/master/githubpage/lifeguard.png)

 ## Best Experience
-If you want the same experience as the mods from the 3D era games, enable ONLY the **Del Perro Pier** and **Lighthouse** as delivery points in SSA_Settings.txt.
+If you want the same experience as the mods from the 3D era games, enable ONLY the **Del Perro Pier** and **Lighthouse** as delivery points.
 If you want a chill and fast experience, keep all the options as default.

 Other small options inside SSA_Settings.txt or the In Game Menu are also available for you to adjust your gameplay.